Sooner or later, in every discussion about content creation, someone will ask…

 - Explainer video showing how a product or service works, and asking the viewer to fill out a form at the end (if they are interested).
 A video like that would work best when it’s 2-3 minutes long.
 That said, if the product or service is highly complex, or very unusual, it could affect the length (more on that later).

 - Video sales letter that needs to convince the viewer to buy a product or service.
 Buying decisions are complicated and fragile – it’s very easy for a customer to get cold feet and change their mind about the purchase – so a VSL could run for as long as 10 minutes, or even more.

-In addition to the type of whiteboard animation video you’re doing, you also need to consider what is being presented, and to whom – which brings us to the following 2 rules…
+In addition to the type of whiteboard and cartoon animation video you’re doing, you also need to consider what is being presented, and to whom – which brings us to the following 2 rules…

 Rule #3: A complicated or innovative offer needs more time

 If you’re selling scissors, do you need a 3-minute explainer to convince people to buy?
 Of course not – everyone already knows what those do!

 But what if you’re selling something very complicated, like payment collections software?
 Or something new and cutting-edge, like genome sequencing services?
 Your prospects will have a lot more to think about, and many more questions to answer before making their decision…